developertogo/examples-pyramid-sales/README.md

 examples-python-pyramid-sales
 =============================

-d3.js linear graph of 'Sales over Month' data fetched from a web server running Pyramid with SQLAlchemy connected to a mySQL DB.
+d3.js linear graph of 'Sales over Month' data fetched from a web server running Pyramid with SQLAlchemy ORM connected to a PostgreSQL DB.

+Go to: http://pyramid-sales.herokuapp.com/ to see the app in action.

 Sales over Month App - README
 =============================